vtudorache/utf8/README.md

 Writes at the address given by `buffer` (when not `NULL`) up to `count` characters converted from the wide characters of the zero-terminated wide string `p`.
 Partial sequences are not converted.
-Returns the number of non-zero bytes converted (even if `buffer` is `NULL`).
+Returns the number of non-zero bytes written (even if `buffer` is `NULL`).
 Returns `0` if the string `p` is empty (`"\0"`).
 Returns `0` and sets the global variable `errno` to `EINVAL` if `p` is `NULL`.